OfficialKrisHass/Copper-Engine/Documentation/Guide/08 - Materials.md

 ![image caption](Media/08/ApplyMaterial.gif)

-However, you will notice that nothing was changed.
+However, you will notice that nothing has changed.
 This is because we have not modified the material in any way, By default each material has the same properties as the default material, which is all white.

 To edit the material, select the material in the File Browser and observe the Properties panel.